pnickchi/test-book/README.md

 **[View the Book Online](https://pnickchi.github.io/test-book/)**

 ## Overview

 **The Mini Test Book** provides a clear, modern introduction to key frequentist hypothesis tests—such as $t$-tests, one-way ANOVA, and chi-square tests.
 The material follows a consistent **eight-stage testing workflow** (Study Design → Data Collection and Wrangling → Exploratory Data Analysis → Hypothesis Definitions → Test Flavour and Components → Inferential Conclusions → Storytelling) and presents **parallel `R` and `Python` codes** for reproducible analysis.
 It combines mathematical foundations, statistical reasoning, and hands-on data science implementation to bridge theory and practice.
 This material is an **Open Educational Resource (OER)**.

+##  Learning Goals

+After reading this book, readers will be able to:

+- Design and interpret hypothesis tests with rigour and reproducibility.
+- Translate statistical problems into code-based workflows.
+- Assess test assumptions (e.g., normality, variance homogeneity, independence).
+- Communicate inferential findings clearly for data-driven decision-making.

 ## Testing Workflow

 The material follows a unified eight-stage testing workflow used throughout the book:

 1. **Study Design:** Formulate the research question and define the statistical inquiry.